PDPA Compliance12 min read26 April 2026

 2. Consent Obligation — marketing without valid consent, DNC Registry non-compliance

-3. Third-party liability — failing to contractually bind vendors and assess their security
+3. Third-party liability — failing to bind vendors contractually and assess their security

 5. Breach response — delayed notification, inadequate investigation